aporeto-inc/gaia/doc/documentation.md

 - `mode` (`enum(oidc)`): When set to `OIDC` it will return the data as a raw JSON object and not a Microsegmentation Console-compatible API.

-##### `GET /namespaces/:id/prismacloudconfiguration`

-Retrieves the Prisma Cloud configuration applied to this namespace.

-##### `POST /namespaces/:id/prismacloudconfiguration`

-Creates the Prisma Cloud configuration to apply to this namespace.

 ##### `GET /namespaces/:id/trustedcas`

 Returns the list of trusted CAs for this namespace.